-5 Things Happen When We Wait On God
+5 Powerful Things That Happen When You Wait on God

 I hope you love the products and resources I recommend here at A Little R & R. Just so you know, it is possible that I get a commission and collect income from the links on this page.
 Click here for more info.

-The other day I prayed that God would give me patience, while simultaneously realizing how ridiculous that prayer actually is.
+The other day I prayed that God would give me patience.

-When is the last time you lingered in God’s presence?
+When was the last time you lingered in God’s presence?

 Dear sisters, for most of us, our lives are so busy.
-We get up early and run through out day, only to fall into bed late at night dreading our alarm the next morning.
+We get up early and run through our day, only to fall into bed late at night, dreading our alarm the next morning.

-I truly believe that if you’re reading this right now, that you regularly spend time with God.
+I truly believe that if you’re reading this right now, you regularly spend time with God.

 My thoughts are wandering to the long list of things I have to get done, and I’m rushing through to get started on my day.